-HOURS PER WEEK: 2.5 + 4 online labs
+CREDIT: 1 HOURS PER WEEK: 2.5 + 4 online labs

 This year long high school science course covers the foundation for the composition, structure, and reactions of matter.
 It addresses scientific measurements, the general properties of matter, structure of the atoms, the periodic table, types of bonds, and chemical equations.
 Other topics involve introducing the states of matter, chemical reactions, the energy involved in chemical changes as well as a brief overview of nuclear chemistry.
 This course requires students to have a solid foundation in math as calculations and conversions are basic components of chemistry.
 This course is designed to progress at a more rapid pace than the regular chemistry course and covers additional topics.
-Through a partnership with Butler County Community College, students may opt to pay and pursue a 4 credit CHEM 100 course: Descriptive Chemistry.
-For more information about College in High School Courses (CHS), view the CHS Registration handout on the program menu or on the guidance webpage.
+Through a partnership with La Roche University, students may opt to pay and pursue a 3 credit CHEM 1001 course: General Chemistry 1 and 1 credit CHEM 1003 course: General Chemistry 1 Lab.